d0c-s4vage/lookatme/docs/source/contrib_extensions.rst

 ----------------------

-Below is an automatically generated list of all overrideable functions that are present in this release of lookatme:
+Below is an automatically generated list of all overrideable functions that are present in this release of lookatme.
+See the :any:`lookatme.tui.SlideRenderer.do_render` function for details on markdown_block render function arguments and return values.

 LOOKATME_OVERRIDES